prakhargodara/poss-group.github.io/_pages/research.md

 *Is the extra efficiency worth the numerical effort?
 Is the computational problem even feasible for large systems?*

+### Effective curvature on street networks

+Analytical theories of ride-pooling such as in [[1]](https://www.sciencedirect.com/science/article/pii/S0965856417316038) mostly approximate the traffic space as the Euclidean plane. *How can the geometry of the street network be characterized and incorporated into theories?*

+We are investigating whether an effective curvature can be a useful characterization.
+Based on trip durations obtained by routing machines like [OSRM](http://project-osrm.org/), we use an [angular defect scheme](https://www.sciencedirect.com/science/article/pii/S0898122109000480) to assign a Gaussian curvature to locations in the street network.

+*Using this scheme, can an effective curvature be defined consistently and in a practical manner?
+How does it behave?
+Which aspects of the street network geometry does it capture?*

 ## Social Networks